-I had nearly finished dinner when I was hastily summoned below by the steward & when I arrived found there had been an addition in the population.
+I had nearly finished dinner when I was hastily summoned below

 A fine boy had been born.
 I have expected it for some time, as I wanted him to make up for the loss I had at the start.

 Christening At Sea